limscoder/react-present/README.md

 # react-present

-A simple framework for creating presentations using React components for slides.
+A super simple framework for creating presentations using React components for slides.

 Build and view the example presentation: